cmslewis/tiny-bitly/README.md

     - Could use hash index, but this is not recommended since you have to REINDEX to shrink it.
 Easier to use normal B-Tree index, the default, which provides O(log N) lookup.
     - But if we assume 5 redirects per day per user, then we need to support ~5000 queries per second, which requires more connections.
 Thus, we need to do better.
     - And if we spike to 100x during a moment, that's ~500k queries in that second.
 - Introducing **Redis**, an in-memory key-value store, to reduce query time to 0.001 ms(1e3 times faster!).
 Requires cache invalidation when the TTL expires (TTL=expires_at).
 Should use LRU if there is no `expires_at`.
-Feasible to fit 1B shortened URLs at 20 chars * 1e9 = 20e9 bytes = 20 GB in RAM, plus the original_url key = 100s of GB of AM
+Feasible to fit 1B shortened URLs at 20 chars * 1e9 = 20e9 bytes = 20 GB in RAM, plus the original_url key = 100s of GB of RAM
     - Can use **Google Memorystore** for managed Redis, offers 1.4 GB to 58 GB per node, so 2-3 instances should be sufficient.
-    - Must set `noeviction` (or could set eviction of 1 year with sliding window that "touches" the TTL every time you touch the entry), must enable Redis persistence
+    - To avoid cache stampedes, use mutexes to ensure only one process regenerates the data.
-- We can also levearge **CDN** and **Edge Computing**.
+- We can also leverage **CDN** and **Edge Computing**.
 Could cache the redirect response on an edge node, e.g. with Cloudflare workers, cached for e.g. 24 hours.
 Can invalidate CDN cache via an API POST request to CDN API
 - Would cost O($10k) per month with Redis and CDN costs (Memorystore is $2k, CDN is $5k to $20k per month with APAC traffic more expensive, Origin Servers are $500 to $1500 per month), DNS is $200 - $500 per month)

 #### 3. How can we scale to support 1B shortened URLs and 100M DAU?